 Cardiomyopathy is the most common cardiac disease in cats, according to the Cornell Feline Health Center.
-While it is more prevalent in breeds like Maine Coons, Ragdolls, and Sphynx, it can develop in any breed.
+While it is more prevalent in breeds like Maine Coons, Ragdolls, and Sphynxes, it can develop in any breed.

 The effects and prognosis of cardiomyopathy can vary considerably from cat to cat.
 Proper diagnosis and prompt treatment can decrease the likelihood of your Turkish Van experiencing life-altering symptoms and will improve their quality of life.

 Some cats with this condition will not present with any symptoms at all.
-Some might show signs of congestive heart failure such as rapid breathing, breathing with their mouths open, and lethargy.
+Some might show signs of congestive heart failure such as rapid breathing, breathing with their mouth open, and lethargy.
 These symptoms occur when fluid starts accumulating in and around the lungs.

 There is no cure for this condition, but a personalized treatment plan can help you to manage your cat’s clinical symptoms.

 While we reviewed a lot of scary health conditions, it’s important to remember that your Turkish Van is not predisposed to develop any of these conditions or diseases because of his breed.
 The eight health problems we looked at are common in all cats.
-With regular check-ups with your vet, many of these conditions can be caught early and treated successfully.
+With regular check-ups by your vet, many of these conditions can be caught early and treated successfully.